2021 SSP Annual Meeting Submission Guidelines

 Tips for submitting a compelling session proposal:

-- Your session should appeal to a broad range of attendees in an engaging way.
+- Your submission should appeal to a broad range of attendees in an engaging way.
 SSP Annual Meeting attendees value networking opportunities, insight into new developments, and practical applications they can use to advance their careers.
 Attendees include executives, editors, salespersons, marketing and product managers, librarians, technologists, vendors, academics, and more.
-With this year’s specific focus on new perspectives, the best proposals will appeal to new audience segments and/or groups that have historically been less represented at publishing events, as well.

 - SSP deeply values the provision of a variety of viewpoints from an inclusive pool of speakers.
 Session speakers must reflect diversity of geography, race, and cultural background as much as possible.
-We strongly encourage gender balance in particular.
-Single-speaker concurrent sessions will NOT be considered.
+We strongly consider gender balance in particular.
+Single-speaker educational sessions will NOT be accepted.

-- The strongest proposals will include the voices of key stakeholders (researchers/academics, librarians, students), will cross formats (books, journals, etc.), and will include perspectives across STEM, social sciences, and humanities, and will feature participants from organizations of different size and scope.
+- The strongest proposals will include the voices of key stakeholders (researchers/academics, librarians, students), will cross formats (books, journals, etc.), and will include perspectives across STEM, social sciences, and humanities.

-- For concurrent sessions, your submission must be in by the November 15 deadline!
-Our committee will begin reviewing proposals immediately after this deadline, so we regret that we cannot accept late submissions this year.
-Please see the submission guidelines for all the important deadlines.
+- For educational sessions, your submission must be in by the December 4 deadline.
+Our committee will begin reviewing proposals immediately after this deadline, so we regret that we cannot accept late submissions.

-- Please be sure to reach out to us if you have any questions while submitting a session proposal.
+- Please be sure to reach out to us at firstname.lastname@example.org if you have any questions while submitting a session proposal.

 Information required for your submission:

-Concurrent session: 60 minutes or longer in length (length of longer sessions TBD), held on May 28 and 29.
-Concurrent sessions are designed for multiple speakers to present a specific topic that will benefit SSP attendees.
-Successful proposals will include concrete plans for interactivity, the inclusion of a variety of perspectives , a diverse panel (with respect to gender, race, background, organization type, subject area), and clear learning objectives for the audience.
+- Educational sessions: Educational sessions are designed for multiple speakers to present a specific topic that will benefit SSP attendees.
+Successful proposals will include concrete plans for interactivity, the inclusion of new voices, a diverse panel (with respect to gender, race, background, organization type, subject area), and clear learning objectives for the audience.
+Educational session slots will be 60 minutes in length.
+Educational session proposals are being accepted through December 4, 2020.

 The session title should be descriptive of the content being covered.

 In 250 words or less, describe what will be covered in this session.
-The session description will be included in the online and printed programs.
+The session description will be included in the online program.
 There will be an opportunity to revise it later if accepted.
 DO NOT include speaker names in the session description.

 Describe the ideal audience for this event (publishers, editors, academics, librarians, marketers, production personnel, etc.)